 , a sister business to Valorem Law, focused on prevention.

 Since 2008, I’ve learned there is no challenge we cannot overcome, no matter (or firm) we cannot successfully take on and no people I put my faith in more than those around me.
 As my partner and co-founder, Pat Lamb

 , often says, “Our worst day at Valorem is still better than our best days at our old firms.”
 9 years in, that still holds true.

 What will the next 9 years bring?
-Hopefully, more change, as we are change agents at our core and we know that a little "rebel" goes a long way.
-I am grateful for the experiences I have had and for those who have been in the trenches with me along the way.
+Hopefully, more change, as we are rebels at our core and the legal industry is simply too complacent.
+I am grateful for the experiences I have had and for those who have been in the trenches with me.
 Who knows, when I revise my bio again, it might be from my Valorem rocket ship.
-Me and Wilbur Wright.
+Me and Orville and Wilbur Wright.

 In 2008, after nearly 15 years of practice at a BigLaw firm in Chicago, I took a leap of faith and resigned my partnership to become a Founding Partner of Valorem Law Group.
 Why?
 The entrepreneur in me longed to build something - a new firm model to give clients an alternative to the billable hour for litigation.
 In the years since we launched Valorem, we've handled hundreds of cases using AFAs and have a track record of success doing so.
 In 2016, we were named one of the "22 Law Firms Best at Delivering AFAs" in the country.
 True validation of what we started in 2008.
 What's so different?

 - Instead of getting paid by the hour, we use customized AFAs: fixed fees, retainers, contingencies, hybrids, to achieve the results our clients want -- with notable cost savings and budget certainty.